inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 ```

 Let's look at the 4 lines we've added.
-First we set a `words` to `0` by calling `setState` method.
+First we set `words` to `0` by calling `setState` method.
-Second we get the contents of the current note by calling `inkdrop.activeEditor.cm.doc.getValue()`.
+Secondly we get the [state of the current note](/reference/state-editing-note).

-Next we get the number of words by splitting the contents of the current note on whitespace with a regular expression and then getting the length of that array.
+Provided a note is opened, we get its `body` and the number of words by splitting the `body` on whitespace with a regular expression and then getting the length of that array.

 Finally, we tell our message dialog to update the word count it displays by calling the `setState()` method on our dialog and then showing the modal again.
 Let's add a code to display the word count through the `render` method of our `lib/wordcount-message-dialog.js` file: